 El Sobrante Landfill employs a dedicated environmental engineer, environmental protection specialist, and retains consulting specialists to provide testing and monitoring of all drainage components within the landfill as required by State and Local regulatory agencies.
-There were two qualifying sampling events during 2020 per the requirements contained in the Industrial General Permit for Storm Water Discharges (Water Quality Order No.2014-0057-DWQ).
+There were two qualifying sampling events during 2021 per the requirements contained in the Industrial General Permit for Storm Water Discharges (Water Quality Order No.2014-0057-DWQ).
 No samples were outside of holding times.
-One event on March 10, 2020 produced samples from one discharge location and one event on April 6, 2020 produced one sample as well.
+Both events on December 14 and 30, 2021 produced samples from two discharge locations.
 All samples were reported on the Stormwater Multiple Application and Report Tracking System (SMARTS).
-See appendix for the 2020 Annual Drainage System Maintenance Report.
-In 2020, exceedances occurred for parameters listed within the Pollution Source Assessment.
+See appendix for the 2021 Annual Drainage System Maintenance Report.
+In 2021, exceedances occurred for parameters listed within the Pollution Source Assessment.
 In response, the site has implemented additional BMPs and other control measures.
 On March 21, 2019 and December 12, 2019, the Santa Ana Regional Water Quality Control Board approved the site's Notice of Non-Applicability (NONA) Technical Reports which include a total of 17 NONA basins and an underground storage chamber.
 Due to the approved NONA coverage and closed vegetative areas of the landfill no longer discharging industrial stormwater, two sampling outfalls remain at the facility.